Targeting Completeness: Automated Complexity Analysis of Integer Programs: Introduction

 The current paper is based on our previous two conference papers \cite{lommen2022AutomaticComplexityAnalysis,lommen2023TargetingCompletenessUsing}.
 Here, \cite{lommen2022AutomaticComplexityAnalysis} shows how to embed complete procedures into the analysis of runtime complexity, and \cite{lommen2023TargetingCompletenessUsing} focuses on bounds on the possible sizes of variable values.
 The current paper presents the results of these two papers in a unified framework, and extends them considerably.

-We consider a subclass of integer programs, so-called \emph{periodic rational solvable loops (prs-loops)} for which questions regarding termination, runtime, and size bounds are decidable.
-For example, consider the following prs-loop (which contains non-linear arithmetic in both its guard and its update):
+We regard a subclass of integer programs, i.e., \emph{periodic rational solvable loops (prs-loops)}, for which questions concerning termination, runtime, and size bounds are decidable.
+For example, consider the following \emph{prs}-loop (which contains non-linear arithmetic in both its guard and its update):

-The advantage of prs-loops is that one can compute \emph{closed forms} which correspond to applying the loop's update $n$ times.
-For example, the closed form for $x_4$ in Loop \eqref{WhileExample} is $x_4 \cdot (-2)^n$, i.e., this expression describes the value of $x_4$ after $n$ loop iterations.
+The advantage of \emph{prs}-loops is that one can compute \emph{closed forms} which correspond to applying the loop's update $n$ times.
+For example, the closed form for $x_2$ in Loop \eqref{WhileExample} is $x_2 \cdot (-2)^n$, i.e., this expression describes the value of $x_2$ after $n$ loop iterations.

 These closed forms are particularly suitable for automatic termination and complexity analysis.
-Based on a technique for termination analysis of the smaller class of triangular weakly-non linear loops (twn-loops) \cite{frohn2020TerminationPolynomialLoops}, the question of termination of a prs-loop can be reduced to an existential arithmetic formula (whose validity is decidable for linear integer arithmetic and where SMT solvers often also prove (in)validity for non-linear integer arithmetic).
-In this way, one can show that non-termination of prs-loops over $\ZZ$ is semi-decidable.
+Based on a technique for termination analysis of the smaller class of triangular weakly-non linear loops (\emph{twn}-loops) \cite{frohn2020TerminationPolynomialLoops}, the question of termination of a \emph{prs}-loop can be reduced to an existential arithmetic formula (whose validity is decidable for linear integer arithmetic and where SMT solvers often also prove (in)validity for non-linear integer arithmetic).
+This implies that termination of linear \emph{prs}-loops (i.e., where the loop has only linear arithmetic in the guard and the update) is decidable and that non-termination of \emph{prs}-loops over $\ZZ$ (possibly with non-linear arithmetic) is semi-decidable \cite{frohn2020TerminationPolynomialLoops}.

 Closed forms can also be used for complexity analysis.
 To this end, \cite{hark2020PolynomialLoopsTermination} presented a ``\emph{complete}'' complexity analysis technique for \emph{runtime bounds}.
-More precisely, for every twn-loop, it infers a polynomial which is an upper bound on the runtime for all those inputs where the loop terminates.
+More precisely, for every \emph{twn}-loop, it infers a polynomial which is an upper bound on the runtime for all those inputs where the loop terminates.